elabftw/elabdoc/doc/metadata.rst

 url
 ^^^
 A text input that only accepts a valid URL.
 In view mode, the link will be clickable.
+By default, the link will open in a new tab.
+Add `"open_in_current_tab" : true` to make it open in the current tab.

 options (for type = select)
 ---------------------------